popatkaran/popat-karan/src/data/tutorials/spryker/hello-world.md

 description: The tutorial describes how to display a text string on the page in the browser by adding a new Yves module.
 date: "2019-05-04"
 title: "Hello World"
-category: "Spryker Tutorials"
+category: "spryker"
 type: "professional"
+image: '../../../images/platforms/banner-spryker.png'
-order: 1
+order: 0
 ---

 ### Objective